-Alphabet, annual review, bubble thesis, crypto, financial repression, inflation, KR1, KR1 plc, multi-bagger, pandemic, portfolio performance, Record plc, Saga Furs, VinaCapital Vietnam Opportunity Fund
+Alphabet, annual review, balance sheet, bubble thesis, crypto, Donegal Investment Group, inflation, KR1, KR1 plc, multi-bagger, owner-operators, portfolio allocation, portfolio performance, Record plc, Saga Furs, Tetragon Financial Group, VinaCapital Vietnam Opportunity Fund

 At this point, maybe you’re done with 2021 – right?!